kensun0/Parallel-Wavenet/README.md

 You should read citing6's codes first, then you can implement the original wavenet.

-As to parallel wavenet's Teacher, you should use discretized mixture of logistics distribution instead of 256-way categorical distribution.
+We use mel-scale spectrogram transforming from real wav as local conditions for convenience.
+You can train a tacotron model to

+get predicted mel-scale spectrogram.

+A good teacher network is VERY VERY VERY important for training the student network.

-# Step
+# Teacher training Step

 1. Replace casual conv1d in citing6(masked.py) with Keras's implement.

-2. Modify datafeeder
+2. Implement a datafeeder

+ using discretized mixture of logistics distribution instead of 256-way categorical distribution.